Lightstreamer/Lightstreamer-kafka-connector/README.md

    As you can see, you have to specify a few parameters:

    - `--address`: the Lightstreamer Server address
-   - `--adapter-set`: the name of the requested Adapter Set, which triggers Ligthtreamer to activate the Kafka Connector deployed into the `adapters` folder
+   - `--adapter-set`: the name of the requested Adapter Set, which triggers Ligthstreamer to activate the Kafka Connector deployed into the `adapters` folder
    - `--data-adapter`: the name of the requested Data Adapter, which identifies the selected Kafka connection configuration
    - `--items`: the list of items to subscribe to
    - `--fields`: the list of requested fields for the items